DaveWhiteh/WhiteWalkies/README.md

 </details>

 The validation site W3C CSS Validation Service was used to validate the CSS.
 No errors were found.
 There were 9 warnings, however these were to do with vendor extensions.

+### **Responsiveness**

+**Live**

+The site was tested on two live devices:
++ iiyama desktop monitor - 1920x1080 resolution
++ Google Pixel 5

+On both devices the site performed as expected and was responsive.

+**Simulation**

+The site was also tested using Chrome Developer Tools on the following setups:
++ iPhone SE
++ iPhone XR
++ iPhone 12 Pro
++ Pixel 5
++ Samsung Galaxy S8+
++ Samsung Galazy S20 Ultra
++ Galaxy Fold
++ Samsung Galaxy A51/71
++ iPad Air
++ iPad Mini
++ Surface Pro 7
++ Surface Duo
++ Nest Hub
++ Nest Hub Max

+For the best part the site performed as expected and was responsive.